xiongfh2008/pdf.ToolkitLife/README.md

 ### 🔒 Security Features

-BentoPDF runs as a non-root user using nginx-unprivileged for enhanced security:
+PDFToolkit runs as a non-root user using nginx-unprivileged for enhanced security:

 - **Non-Root Execution**: Container runs with minimal privileges using nginx-unprivileged
 - **Port 8080**: Uses high port number to avoid requiring root privileges